NY Plans Circle of Heroes Monument for Essential Workers in Battery Park City, $25 Million in Childcare Aid

 In April, Cuomo announced the formation of the Essential Workers Monument Advisory Committee.
 The committee, comprised of essential workers, met to advise on locations, design and installation of the Essential Workers Monument.

-Additionally, on Wednesday, it was announced that New York State will provide $25 million in child care scholarships to all essential workers.
+Additionally, on Wednesday, it was announced that New York State would provide $25 million in child care scholarships to all essential workers.

-Essential workers include first responders such as health care providers, pharmaceutical staff, law enforcement, firefighters, transportation workers, food delivery workers, grocery store employees and others.

-Child care costs will be covered for essential staff whose income is less than 300 percent of the federal poverty level (or $79,500 for a family of four) and will be paid up to market rate for each region statewide for children aged six weeks through 12 years.
-Families currently receiving child care scholarships under the Coronavirus Aid, Relief and Economic Security Act (CARES Act) are strongly encouraged to also apply since the CARES child care scholarships will end on June 28.